mhabirovs/se4csai/README.md

-This is a sample README file
+Our model is stored on a Google Drive shared folder